Concordium/concordium-base/smart-contracts/docs/src/general/introduction.rst

 into a block on chain and the deployment itself will not trigger any actions from the smart contract.

-To use a smart contract, one must first create an *instance* of it, which invokes an ``init``-function defined as part of the smart contract, setting the initial state of that instance.
+To use a smart contract, one must first create an *instance* of it, by invoking an ``init``-function defined as part of the smart contract, setting the initial state of that instance.
 This instance is given an address, which is used by users and other smart contract instances to invoke different ``receive``-function also defined in the smart contract.